 Using Spec-Driven Development

-This blog shares experiences and insights from adopting Claude Code and spec-driven development frameworks, specifically Spec-Kit.
-The post covers what Spec-Kit is, how to use it, and the benefits it brings to structuring development, reducing guesswork, and improving collaboration between humans and coding agents.
+Going to share my experiences adopting spec-driven development frameworks with LLM Coding Agents, specifically Spec-Kit.
+I’ll cover what Spec-Kit is, how to use it, and the benefits it brings to structuring development, reducing guesswork, and enforcing best practices.

 Spec-Kit

-Spec-driven development uses code specification documents as the foundation for executable tasks.
+Spec-driven development uses code specification documents as the foundation for atomized, executable tasks.
 Traditionally, developers read specs then began work, with the spec losing importance as the codebase evolved.
-LLMs now enable developers to invest more cycles in detailed upfront planning.
+LLMs now enable developers to invest more cycles in detailed upfront planning, since Agents can develop much faster.

 For more information, check out their Git repo.